check-spelling/check-spelling-docs/Event-descriptions.md

 If you decide that `microsoft` is acceptable, then it's likely that you'll also accept `Microsoft` (e.g. as the first word in a sentence).

 `expect.txt` is parsed with the assumption that only the most general form that's found in your code is listed.

+Similarly, if you use the term `widgit`, you might write it in a plural as `widgits`.
+If you include `widgit` in `expect`, you don't need to include `widgits` as check-spelling will assume that you are ok with that plural.

 ## Resolution
 * Remove the extraneous entry/entries from `expect.txt` -- the included `apply.pl` suggestions should help with this